Brazil's Petrobras to pay $3.25 million to aid troubled Games

-RIO DE JANEIRO Brazilian oil company Petroleo Brasileiro SA said on Wednesday it will spend 10.5 million reais (2.48 million pounds) to buy marketing rights to the financially troubled Rio de Janeiro Paralympic Games.
+RIO DE JANEIRO (Reuters) - Brazilian oil company Petroleo Brasileiro SA said on Wednesday it will spend 10.5 million reais ($3.25 million) to buy marketing rights to the financially troubled Rio de Janeiro Paralympic Games.

 The decision allows Petrobras, as the state-controlled company is known, to become an official sponsor of the event about a week before it is set to begin on Sept.
 7. Petrobras joins companies such as Toyota Motor Co, BP Plc, Visa and Samsung in getting marketing benefits in exchange for financial support.